-Credits completed at the Community College of the Air Force with a grade of S are reviewed as general elective credit.
-Credits with grades of A-C are evaluated just like any other 2-year college transcript.
+Credits completed at the Community College of the Air Force with a grade of "S" are reviewed as general elective credit.
+Credits with grades of "A - C" are evaluated just like any other two-year college transcript.

 Service Members Opportunity College (SOC) -- Montreat College is one of 1,200 colleges and universities that supports members in all branches of the military who are attending college.
-SOC is managed for the Department of Defense by the Defense Activity for Nontraditional Testing Education Support (DANTES).
+SOC is managed for the Department of Defense by the Defense Activity for Nontraditional Testing Education Support (DSST).

-Modern Foreign Languages: Placement exams are given during new student advising and registration days in the summer, during new student orientation in January, and during pre-registration in November and March.
+Modern Foreign Languages: Spanish placement exams are given during Welcome Week at the beginning of the fall semester, during New

+Student Orientation at the beginning of the spring semester, and during Pre-Registration in November and March.
 Students who place into a course by exam will receive credit for the preceding lower-level course(s) upon successful completion of the course into which they have been placed.
-A maximum of six hours may be earned by placement exam.
+A maximum of six credit hours may be earned by placement exam.